 Threadfin rainbowfish are surprisingly expensive to buy.
 On average, these fish sell for about $5 to $15 each.
 When kept in a school, this can definitely become quite an investment.

 That being said, these fish don’t live a particularly long time either.
 On average, they live for about 3 to 5 years.
-The good part is that they’re relatively easy to spawn given some prior fish breeding knowledge.
+The good part is that they’re easy to spawn given some prior fish breeding knowledge.

 Care